North Dakota Certificate of Good Standing – Certificate of Fact

-If the company is not in Good Standing and a Good Standing Certificate cannot be issued by the North Dakota registry we will instead provide a Company Search extract showing the current company status.
+If the company is not in Good Standing and a Good Standing Certificate cannot be issued by the North Dakota State Department we will instead provide a Company Search extract showing the current company status.

 North Dakota Company Restoration – Company Reinstatement